AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 *3rd level Order of the Shiftstalkers feature*
 </br>
 You can draw power from your Mimic Weapon's blood rather than your own.
-Once per long rest you can make a Vital Sacrifice without reducing your current or maximum hit points.
+Once per Long Rest you can make a Vital Sacrifice without reducing your current or maximum Hit Points.
 You cannot use this feature in the same turn you make an Attack with your Mimic Weapon.

 #### Otherworldly Senses

 *3rd level Order of the Shiftstalkers feature*
 </br>
 Your bond with your Mimic Weapon increases your awareness of your surroundings.
-While wielding your Mimic Weapon you can detect the presence of Illusion magic and Obake (Shapechangers) within 60 feet of you, and you have advantage on saves against magic you detect this way.
+While wielding your Mimic Weapon you can detect the presence of Illusion magic and Obake (Shapechangers) within 60 feet of you, and you have Advantage on saves against magic you detect this way.

 #### Illusionary Persona

 *7th level Order of the Shiftstalkers feature*
 </br>
 You learn the Yokai magic of disguise and infiltration.
-You can use your Mimic Weapon to cast the *Alter Self* spell once per long rest.
+You can use your Mimic Weapon to cast the *Alter Self* spell once per Long Rest.
 When you cast the spell this way you can any number of the options at once, not just one, and the duration of the spell is 8 hours.
-While taking the appearance of a specific creature, you have advantage on Charisma (Deception) checks when interacting with said creature and on Wisdom (Survival) checks to track said creature.
+While taking the appearance of a specific creature, you have Advantage on Charisma (Deception) checks when interacting with said creature and on Wisdom (Survival) checks to track said creature.

 {{pageNumber,auto}}
 {{footnote PART 2 | CHARACTER OPTIONS}}